jpawlyn/docker-aws-sam-local/README.md

 [Amazon AWS SAM Local](https://github.com/awslabs/aws-sam-local) is a tool for local development and testing of Serverless applications.
 It can be used to test functions locally, start a local API Gateway from a SAM template, validate a SAM template, and generate sample payloads for various event sources.

 ## How to use this image?
+First of course you need to install docker on your system.
+And then fork this repo and customize that Makefile with the location of

+- BASEDIR.
+This is the location of your AWS Lamdbda
+- REPO.
+This is the location of the docker repo where the dockerfile lives, it defaults to the image stored on hub.docker.io/r/xevo right now, so adjust this if you want your own private docker image

+If you want to run this raw and add your own commands then run this

 ```console
 $ docker run -it --rm \